mac-cain13/R.swift/Documentation/Contribute.md

 - [Check open pull requests](https://github.com/mac-cain13/R.swift/pulls)
 - [Search the issue tracker](https://github.com/mac-cain13/R.swift/issues)

 If you find your idea/bugreport feel free to comment with an emoji or text reaction to let us know that you'd like this to be implemented.
 Is your idea/bugreport not in there?
-Please submit it to the [issue tracker](https://github.com/mac-cain13/R.swift/issues)]!
+Please submit it to the [issue tracker](https://github.com/mac-cain13/R.swift/issues)!

 ## Pull requests

 If you'd like to implement a feature:

 - Check [the steps above](#questions-issues-and-ideas) to make sure it isn't already being build
-- Feel free to discuss the feature in an issue, this will increase the chance of it being merged in
+- Feel free to discuss the change in an issue, this will increase the chance of it being merged in
 - Keep your PR small, so it's easy to review
 - Follow the coding guidelines below